TYPO3-Documentation/t3docs-wiki-migration/output_pages/Composer.rst

 Class Loading
 -------------

-To improve the reliability of TYPO3 6.2.x the composer class loader [outdated wiki link] was added to TYPO3 6.2.10.
+To improve the reliability of TYPO3 6.2.x the `composer class loader <composerclassloader>`__ was added to TYPO3 6.2.10.
 Classes of all required TYPO3 extensions will be loaded by the composer class loader since that version.

 Advanced Class Loading Setup
 ----------------------------